 Next is Franco Vasquez, from Sevilla, but the forward falls under the same category.
 He played only 99 minutes in this campaign, but with his passing and 2 goals already scored, maybe Lopetegui should use him more.

 However, the real leader in passing accuracy is Toni Kroos.
 The German midfielder continues to be a discreet maestro in Real Madrid’s midfield, and he might be one of the main reasons for ‘Los Blancos’ staying at the top of La Liga table.
-He holds a record of 93.1% precise passes for 656 minutes, with 3.5 being decisive ones.
+He holds a record of 93.1% with his precise football passing routes for 656 minutes, with 3.5 being decisive ones.

 He also distributes 2.5 effective crosses per match and is only dispossessed 0.3 times.
 Add to this the fact that